Hemarthrosis: Causes

 It usually follows injury but occurs mainly in patients with a predisposition to hemorrhage such as those being treated with warfarin (or other anticoagulants) and patients with hemophilia.

 It can be associated with knee joint arthroplasty.

 It has also been reported as a part of hemorrhagic syndrome in the Crimean-Congo Hemorrhagic Fever, suggesting a viral cause to the bleeding in a joint space.

 Diagnosis

 Hemarthrosis is diagnosed through the methods listed below:

-A physical examination is the first step, the joints of the patient are moved and bent to study the functioning.
+A physical examination is the first step, with the joints of the patient moved and bent to study possible loss of functioning.

-Synovial Fluid analysis is another method to diagnose Hemarthrosis.
+Synovial fluid analysis is another method to diagnose Hemarthrosis.
 It involves a small needle being inserted into the joint to draw the fluid.
 Reddish-colored hue of the sample is an indication of the blood being present.
 Imaging tests are normally done.
-The tests also include MRI, Ultrasound and X-ray test, which give better information about the joint inflammation.
+The tests also include MRI, ultrasound and X-ray test, which give better information about the joint inflammation.
 Although MRI is superior method for this assessment, the US using the HEAD-US method performed by paediatric radiologists is a reliable tool for detection and quantification of haemophilic arthropathy in children in comparison to MRI.